|Electromagnetic theory (AS.171.603)

 (AKA Defense against the dark arts of quantum mechanics)

 This is a graduate course that covers relativistic particle dynamics, the fundamentals of classical field theory, radiation and propagation of electromagnetic waves, and Maxwell's equations in static and dynamic applications.
 Furthermore, we will discuss advanced topics in electrodynamics in medium and in plasmas and topics in current research.
-We will introduce analytical methods of EM theory (tensor calculus, PDEs and Green's functions and basis functions in several geometries, linear stability analysis) and occasionally use scientific computing and visualization software for numerical calculations.
+We will introduce analytical methods of EM theory (tensor calculus, PDEs and Green's functions and basis functions in several geometries, and linear stability analysis) and occasionally use scientific computing and visualization software for numerical calculations.
 The goal of the class is to equip students with foundations and tools necessary to read scientific literature and to conduct research projects in graduate-level physics.

 2. Lecture schedule